salboaie/SwarmESB/README.md

 A "swarm" is a set of related messages with some basic inteligence and is based on an intuitive point of view: computer processes communicating by asynchronous messages are more like "dumb trees/flowers" visited by "smart swarms of bees" than "smart people" communicatig by "dumb messages".
-This intuition have a powerfull efect on reducing complexity of many distributed systems (allready proved by SOA but SwarmESB offers a better perspective).
+This intuition have a powerfull efect on reducing complexity of many distributed systems (allready proved by SOA) Service orchestration with SwarmESB is elegant, there is no need to learn new languages and difficult new concepts: just use Java Script code and a few simple concepts.

  SwarmESB is an open source project implementing a new aproach: "Swarming architecture" that you could reuse for your new multi-tenant systems that will transparently acquire the benefits of sclability, high availability, highly